How to Save Money During Christmas and Throughout the Year

 One thing I can honestly say is that I love to save money!
 I will go to great lengths to save a dollar.
-Because of this thrifty trait of mine, I have discovered several ways to save money here and there, and I would love to share some of them with you.
+Because of this thrifty trait of mine, I have learned how to save money during Christmas and throughout the year.
+I would love to share some of these methods with you.
 Right now is a great time to get started, since most people are going to be spending money for Christmas.

 Wow, that subtitle really sounds pretty negative!
 However, both common sense and discipline can play a big part in our money.
 Here are a few tips: